NodesHub/dao_docs/docs/develop/how-to/ODISEOd/using-terrad.md

 ## Sending Transactions

-To interact with the blockchain by sending transactions containing module messages with state-changing directives that get processed and included in blocks, use `ODISEOd tx`.
+To interact with the blockchain by sending transactions containing module messages with state-changing directives that get processed and included in blocks, use `achillesd tx`.
 All of transaction-sending operations follow the form:

 ```bash
 terrad tx ...